cellomonster/Blender-Curve-to-Hair/README.md

 # Blender-Curve-to-Hair
-A macro operator that creates particle hairs from beveled Bézier curves
+An EXPERIMENTAL operator that creates particle hairs from beveled Bézier curves.
+A small personal exercise for building Blender plugins

 - Shift select and convert several hairs at once
 - Edit the hair shape by editing the curve